Gabriel Zucman

-Gabriel Zucman (born 30 October 1986) is a French economist who is currently an associate professor of public policy and economics at the University of California, Berkeley‘s Goldman School of Public Policy.
+Gabriel Zucman ([ɡabʁijɛl zykman]; born 30 October 1986) is a French economist known for his expertise on tax havens.
+He is currently a chaired professor at the Paris School of Economics, Summer Research Professor of Economics at the University of California, Berkeley's Goldman School of Public Policy, and the director of the EU Tax Observatory in Paris.

+Zucman has argued for a global wealth tax on centimillionaires and richer high-net-worth individuals.

 The author of The Hidden Wealth of Nations: The Scourge of Tax Havens (2015), Zucman is known for his research on tax havens and corporate tax havens.

 Zucman's research has found that the leading corporate tax havens are all OECD–compliant, and that tax disputes between high–tax locations and havens are very rare.
 His papers are some of the most cited papers on research into tax havens.
 Zucman is also known for his work on the quantification of the financial scale of base erosion and profit shifting (BEPS) tax avoidance techniques employed by multinationals in corporate tax havens, through which he identified Ireland as the world's largest corporate tax haven in 2018.

 In 2018, Zucman was the recipient of the Prize for the Best Young Economist in France, awarded by the Cercle des économistes and Le Monde in recognition of his research on tax evasion and avoidance and their economic consequences.
+He was awarded the John Bates Clark Medal in 2023, a prize for economists under the age of 40.

 Early life and education

 Zucman was born in Paris in 1986, and is the son of two French doctors.
 His mother is an immunology researcher while his father treats HIV patients.

 In interviews, Zucman describes the "traumatic political event of my youth", as being when Jean-Marie Le Pen reached the final rounds of the 2002 French presidential election, when Zucman was 15.
 In 2018, Zucman said of that event: "A lot of my political thinking since then has been focused on how we can avoid this disaster from happening again.
 So far, we’ve failed".

 From 2005 to 2010, Zucman attended the École normale supérieure de Cachan, one of France's prestigious Grandes Écoles.
-Hereafter, he first earned his M.Sc. in economic policy analysis in 2008 and a PhD in economics in 2013, both from the School for Advanced Studies in the Social Sciences (EHESS) and the Paris School of Economics, for which he received the French Economic Association's award for best PhD dissertation in 2014.
+Hereafter, he first earned his M.Sc. in economic policy analysis in 2008 and a PhD in economics in 2013, both from the School for Advanced Studies in the Social Sciences (EHESS) and the Paris School of Economics.
+His PhD dissertation, under the supervision of Thomas Piketty, explored whether the wealthy left France due to its wealth tax.
+The dissertation received the French Economic Association's award for best PhD dissertation in 2014.